 Left, these Cole Haan leather moto boots are stunners.
 Right, Frye’s engineer boots are the original moto boot– they’ll never go out of style.

 These cute biker boot styles are more budget friendly.
-Left, by Nine West.
-Right, these stylish Clarks don’t look anything like their average comfort shoe.
+Left, by Ugg.
+Right, these are actually called “soft walk” boots so they sound perfect for travel.

 Frye Boots for Travel

 My Frye boots have been one of my best shoe investments– virtually indestructible, the buttery soft leather only get better with age.
 They have a million styles to choose from but I love the classic “Veronica slouch,” worn tall or slightly pushed down for a more casual look.
 While I consider Frye boots a classic staple rather than a fashion item, I was surprised when in Paris how many chic French women I caught sneaking a peek at my Fryes.